oscie57/oscie57/README.md

 You may notice that I dont have many repositories, but that is because most of my work is done on organisations, or I dont like the repository and delete it
 - I am currently working on many projects!
 A quick example is [Secret-Shopper-Servicing](https://github.com/Secret-Shopper-Servicing), joke programs (mostly) made in VB.NET
 - Fun fact: Cats have 230 bones, while humans only have 206!
+- My pronouns are <a href="https://en.pronouns.page/he&they">He/They</a> and I am 14 years of age as of writing.

 ## Programming Languages
 <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" width="64" height="64"/>&nbsp;